 This is because multiply literally multiplies the colors.
 So it uses maths!

 What it first does is take the values of the RGB channels, then divides them by the max (because we’re in 8bit, this is 255), a process we call normalising.
 Then it multiplies the normalised values.
 Finally, it takes the result and multiplies it with 255 again to get the result values.

 |Pink||Pink (normalised)||Blue||Blue (normalised)||Normalised, multiplied||Result|

 This isn’t completely undesirable, and a lot of artists use this effect to add a little richness to their colors.

-Easy, can work to your benefit even with coloured lines by softening the look of the lines while keeping nice contrast.
+Easy, can work to your benefit even with colored lines by softening the look of the lines while keeping nice contrast.

 Not actually transparent.
-Is a little funny with coloured lines.
+Is a little funny with colored lines.